Mow High, Sweep Clean

 Besides “mow high and sweep clean”, use your sprinkler system wisely.
 Too much watering saturates the soil, reducing its ability to soak in rain water.
 When your sprinkler, there is a direct link to energy use.
 The city must pump and treat water from wells, and this uses high amounts of electricity.
 So, by following the practices of “mow high and sweep clean”, and avoiding excess irrigation, you can reduce pollution and the use of electricity.

 Please adopt these best practices around your home and community to improve water quality.
-For more information or volunteer opportunities, like the Master Water Stewards program, go to www.ninemilecreek.org/get-involved/volunteer-opportunities/, or masterwaterstewards.org/.
+For more information or volunteer opportunities, like the Minnesota Water Stewards program, go to www.ninemilecreek.org/get-involved/volunteer-opportunities/, or minnesotawaterstewards.org/.